Snowflake Setup

 • snowflake_port: The Snowflake port to connect to inside Snowpark Container Services.

 • enabled_file_systems: The file systems you want to enable.
-This must be configured in order for data connectors to function properly.
+You must configure this attribute for data connectors to function properly.

 Enable Snowflake with Authentication

-This example enables the Snowflake data connector with authentication by passing the account, user, and password variables.
+This example demonstrates how to enable the Snowflake data connector with authentication by passing the account, user, and password variables.

 --rm \